dylnbk/quietly/README.md

 # Store secrets that self destruct.

+Share your private key, once the data has been viewed it self-destructs!

 Store a message that can be revealed using the corresponding private key.

 Generate a password which can also be revealed using the private key.

-Share your private key, once the message has been viewed it self-destructs!

 Set an expiration period for your secret, your message can be stored for up to 7 days.